Drone Mapping Training Course for Coastal Management and Seagrass Conservation

 Module Materials:

 Autonomous mapping provides an advantage over manual flight operations by ensuring that data collection is efficient and replicable at each site.
-In this module we learn how to use autonomous functions to capture hundreds of images that were pre-programmed to be evenly distributed with nadir view over the mapping area.
+In this module, we learn how to use autonomous functions to capture hundreds of images that were pre-programmed to be evenly distributed over the mapping area, as illustrated below.

-Participants learned how to plan and create a new flight area using autonomous flights with different mapping parameters.
-Considerations for autonomous parameters included:
+Participants learn how to plan and create a new flight area using autonomous flights with different mapping parameters.
+Considerations for autonomous parameters include:

 Module Materials: